-One of the best ways to catch up with friends, family, or even to go on a date is to go out somewhere and graze on bites over drinks.
+One of the best ways to catch up with friends, family, or a hot date is to go out somewhere and graze on appetizers over drinks.
 It’s easy, fun, and you get to try all kinds of different things in a streamlined and relaxed way.
 Few cities have as many great choices like NYC, so if you find yourself not knowing where to begin, here are eight places you can start to satisfy your big appetite for small plates.

 If you’re by Little Italy and have a hankering for Malaysian cuisine, Nyonya has got you covered.
-Their menu is page after page of authentic preparations of what you get in Malaysia, Singapore, Indonesia, and Thailand, and made with great quality ingredients.
+Their menu is page after page of authentic preparations of foods you get in Malaysia, Singapore, Indonesia, and Thailand, all made with great quality ingredients.
 Go with a few friends so you can try all the things like roti canai, satay, and a few mains.
-If you’re comfortable sharing soup or up for the challenge, their Penang laksa is so flavorful.
+If you’re comfortable sharing soup, or up for the challenge, their Penang laksa is powerfully flavorful.
 They even have the same beer selection that you would find at the local food spots in Southeast Asia.

 Decent Mexican food in NYC was really hard to come by until recently.
 Opened as the little sister restaurant to the more upscale Cosme, Atla in NOHO is low key and approachable.
 They offer creative, elevated healthy Mexican food with very fresh ingredients, from brunch through dinner.
 You can start off your day with chilaquiles and great coffee or order a few bites and graze into the night with a marg.
 They’ve also got a gorgeous mezcal and tequila selection and various fun cocktails too.